 Periodic insights from our Investment and Private Client Teams on a broad range of investment and advice-related topics

-By Joel Clark, CEO of KJ Harrison Investors
+Published by Joel Clark, CEO of KJ Harrison Investors

 The first half of 2022 was one for the record books, and not in a good way.
 For investors, there was nowhere to hide.
 Not only were equity indices down significantly, but traditional fixed income, whether investment-grade, government or high-yield bonds, got hammered as well.
 The first half was all about inflation, and then about central banks’ aggressive policy response, including the Bank of Canada’s intentionally shocking full-percentage-point rate increase in June.

 We would like to think that the second half of 2022 will be much better for investors than the first, but the global economy is very fragile.
 There are so many forces at play – war In in Ukraine, lack of investment in energy and food, tight labour markets, supply chain disruptions, rising rates – and they are all striking at once.
 It will take time for these inputs to play out and for markets to digest their impacts.
 That doesn’t mean, however, that retreating to a hidey-hole and waiting for the hurting to stop is a good idea.